Brazil: Bolsonaro supporters rally on national day | DW | 07.09.2021

 "From now on I won't accept one or two people acting outside the constitution," Bolsonaro told supporters in Brasilia.
 The Brazilian leader has called for one of the Supreme Court justices, Alexandre de Moraes, to be impeached by the Senate.

-Bolsonaro is also expected to address thousands of supporters later in the day in Sao Paulo, the country's most populated city.

 Bolsonaro has previously said the protests will be peaceful.
-The demonstrations are occuring during the country's independence day.
+The demonstrations are occuring during the country's independence day from Portugal, with Bolsonaro presiding over a flag-raising ceremony and an air force flyover in Brasilia.

+A group of over 150 left-wing figures, including former Spanish Prime Minister Jose Luis Rodriguez Zapatero and former Greek Finance Minister Yanis Varoufakis, endorsed a letter on Monday claiming Bolsonaro and his supporters are orchestrating a coup in the world's third-largest democracy.

-Counterdemonstrations are also expected, along with a social media address from former left-wing President Luiz Inacio Lula da Silva, the top political challenger to Bolsonaro.
+Counterdemonstrations are also expected on Tuesday, along with a social media address from former left-wing President Luiz Inacio Lula da Silva, the top political challenger to Bolsonaro.

 Recent polls show Lula handily beating Bolsonaro in the 2022 election.
 Lula has previously referred to Bolsonaro as a "psychopath."